TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 :file:`Resources/Public/Icons/Extension.svg`
 --------------------------------------------

+Alternatives: :file:`Resources/Public/Icons/Extension.png`, :file:`Resources/Public/Icons/Extension.gif`

+SVG, PNG or 18x16 GIF extension icon

-Extension icon.
-If exists, this icon is displayed in the Extension Manager.
+If it exists, this icon is displayed in the Extension Manager.
-Preferred is using an SVG file, Extension icon will look nicer when provided as vector graphics (SVG) rather than bitmaps (GIF or PNG).
+Preferred is using a SVG file, because the extension icon will look nicer as a vector graphic (SVG) rather than a bitmap (PNG or GIF).

-18x16 GIF, PNG or SVG icon for the extension.

 .. _extension-reserved-folders:

 Reserved Folders
 ================
+s
 In the early days, every extension baked it own bread when it came to file locations of PHP classes, public web resources and templates.